dustinmschroeder/dustinmschroeder.github.io/publications/publication_page.markdown

 **D.M.
 Schroeder**. *Airborne Radar Sounding Constraints on the Englacial Attenuation and Thermal Structure of Thwaites Glacier, West Antarctica*, in preparation for Journal of Geophysical Research

+D. Castelletti, **D.M.
+Schroeder**, S. Hensley, D.D.
+Blankenship, A. Moussessian, L. Bruzzone, J.J.
+Plaut, Y. Gim, D.A.
+Young, S.D.
+Kempf, G. Ng. *Cross Track Clutter Discrimination Using a Two Channel VHF Radar
+Sounder: Demonstration in Greenland*, in preparation for IEEE Transactions in Geoscience and Remote Sensing

 **D.M.
+Schroeder** and C. Grima. *Optimal Radar Sounder Frequency Selection for Ice Shell and Particle/Plasma Observation at Europa*, in preparation for Planetary and Space Science

+C. Grima, D.D.
+Blankenship, **D.M.
+Schroeder**. *Radio Propagation through Europa Ionosphere*, in perparation for Planetary and Space Science

+D.M.
+Schroeder, B.A Campbell, W. Kofman, M. Haynes. *Limits on the Passive Sounding of Icy Moons Using Jovian Decametric Radiation*, in peraparation for Icarus

+**D.M.
 Schroeder**, C. Grima, B.A.
-Campbell. *Radar Sounding Losses Through Rough Ice Surfaces*, in preparation for IEEE Geoscience and Remote Sensing Letters
+Campbell. *Estimating Radar Sounding Losses Through Rough Ice Surfaces*, in preparation for IEEE Geoscience and Remote Sensing Letters

-**D.M.
-Schroeder** and C. Grima. *Optimal Radar Sounder Frequency Selection for Ice Shell and Particle/Plasma Observation at Europa*, in preparation for Planetary and Space Science

 M. Haynes and **D.M.
 Schroeder**.
 An Hybrid Eikonal/Point Target Model for Icy Satellite Radar Souding, in preparation for IEEE Transactions on Antennas and Propagation